 Comparability of the prevalence estimates to the previous Global Slavery Index

 Due to substantial differences in scope, methodologies, and expanded data sources, prevalence estimates in the 2018 GSI are not directly comparable to the previous edition.
-Since 2014, nationally representative household surveys have formed the core element of the Walk Free Foundation’s approach to measuring modern slavery.
+Since 2014, nationally representative household surveys have formed the core element of Walk Free’s approach to measuring modern slavery.
 In 2016, our estimates were based on results of surveys in 25 countries through the Gallup World Poll,31 the results of which were extrapolated to countries with an equivalent risk profile.
 Although this represented the best data available at the time, measurements of forced sexual exploitation and children in modern slavery were identified as critical data gaps to address in future estimations.

 In 2017, these gaps were addressed by adopting a combined methodological approach when developing the Global Estimates of Modern Slavery with the ILO and the IOM.
 This involved drawing on three sources of data: (1) The existing survey program was expanded to cover 48 surveys in 54 countries.
 To date, more than 71,000 people have been interviewed and the countries surveyed represent over half of the world’s population.
 It is the most extensive survey program on modern slavery ever undertaken and forms the central component of the Global Estimates of Modern Slavery.32 (2) Administrative data from IOM’s databases of assisted victims of trafficking.
 And (3) data derived from validated secondary sources and a systematic review of comments from the ILO supervisory bodies regarding ILO Conventions on forced labour.
 The Global Slavery Index 2018 uses the same data sources and regional and global estimates as its starting point.